While waiting for your next Disney vacation, see the virtual Expedition Everest ride here. Also, check out the many cool fact!

 Himalayan artists were consulted for Yeti statues and carvings.
 They even added red paint to a Yeti statue because in Asian culture this is believed to bring protection from the Yeti.

 Yeti is a Sherpa word that means yellow-bear or “man-like creature.”
 The Expedition Everest Yeti stands over 20 feet tall!
 He was originally intended to actually move rather than relying on strobe lights for a movement effect, but broke in the early stages of the ride being open.

 Disney Imagineers have stated that this is a structural issue that would require the mountain to be disassembled to fix.
 Guess we’re stuck with “Disco Yeti,” which doesn’t really bother me since I’ve never seen the Yeti actually move.

 Expedition Everest cost over $100,000,000 and took a decade of planning.
 The steel coaster was the first Disney ride to allow guests to experience backward and forward movement.
 I love the “broken track” effect.

 Check out the amazing virtual Expedition Everest ride to the top of “The Forbidden Mountain,” and see what looms in the mountain…

 Wouldn’t it be fun to do a virtual Disney party with the family?
 Check out some of the other virtual Disney rides below.

-I absolutely love Slinky Dog Dash, and the oversized toys add a whimsical element.
+I absolutely love Slinky Dog Dash.
+The oversized toys add a whimsical element.
 Check out the Slinky Dog Dash virtual ride here.

-Big Thunder Mountain is another of my favorite Disney World coasters, especially riding at night when it’s so dark.
-While you’re waiting for your next Disney visit, you can enjoy the virtual ride.
+Big Thunder Mountain is another of my favorite Disney World coasters, especially riding at night.
+While you’re waiting for your next Disney visit, enjoy the virtual ride.

-If you miss the sound of “it’s a small world” running through your head all day after riding it, check out the virtual version, practically guaranteeing you’ll be humming the tune.
+If you miss the sound of “it’s a small world” running through your head all day after riding it, check out the virtual version.
+Then, you’re practically guaranteeing to be humming the tune.